-Then its night time, as we see round the spooky empty house with suitably eerie music.
-The music changes to an early 80s sappy pop ballad, and we see pop idol, Gary Straihorn (Stevenson) on telly but there is no-one watching it.
-Then its chick lit time, as we see Gary live in a club singing to some awe struck girly groupies.
+Then its night time, as we see around the spooky empty house with suitably eerie music.
+The music changes to an early 80s sappy pop ballad, and we see the pop idol, Gary Straihorn (Stevenson) on telly but there is no one watching it.
+Then it’s chick-lit time, as we see Gary live in a club singing to some awestruck girly groupies.

 Sexy Gary’s wearing an unbuttoned shirt showing far too much of his manly chest and very tight trousers (and looking very un-Hardy boy like apart from the hair.)
 But there’s not a TV camera in sight…